forcedotcom/SalesforceMobileSDK-iOS/build.md

 ## Using the app templates

 The native and hybrid app templates can be found in the `NativeAppTemplate` and `HybridAppTemplate` build artifacts folders, respectively.
 You can generate an app by running the `createApp.sh` script inside the folder.
 Running the script without arguments will show you the usage details.
-After the script has run, your app will be in the same folder as the template, under your app's folder name.
+After the script has run, your app can be found in the same folder as the template, under your app's folder name.